sjtuyinjie/HumanoidDreamWaq/README.md

 # DreamWaQ

 ## Description
-This repo builts upon [DreamWaq](https://github.com/Manaro-Alpha/DreamWaQ)
+This repo is built upon [DreamWaq](https://github.com/Manaro-Alpha/DreamWaQ)

 This project has been migrated to the Unitree G1 12-degree-of-freedom robot.